Ty-Combs1/CS-32/README.md

 // Claude Ai
 https://claude.ai/
-I did use AI for helping me figure out how to
+I did use AI for helping me figure out how to help with the final artist output you see after the random 5 songs.
+I find claude more helpful than most other AI because it allows you to give suggestions and critique errors in your code and privide suggestions. the definitions used to pull and random songs and suggest similar artists pulled influence from its suggestions wich I tested and later implemented.